2023 Karnataka Legislative Assembly election: Belagavi border dispute

 Tensions concerning the Belagavi border dispute intensified in early December 2022 as a delegation of Maharashtra politicians proposed to travel to Belagavi district to demand the merger of some villages in Karnataka with Maharashtra, with politicians from Maharashtra making provocative statements.
-The border row escalated into violence after vehicles from both states were attacked and damaged in Belgaon and Pune in mid-December.
+The border row escalated into violence after vehicles from both states were attacked and damaged in Belgavi and Pune in mid-December.